MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botany/morphology.md

 Achillea millefolium leaves display an alternate arrangement on the stem and an erect orientation, meaning they stand vertically.
 The venation of the leaves is pinnate, resembling a feather-like structure.
 The leaf lamina is simple, and a prominent midrib runs through the center of the leaf.

 These leaves are attached to the stem via petioles, with lengths ranging from 2 to 10 centimeters (0.8 to 4 inches).
 Stipules, which are small leaf-like structures found at the base of the petioles, are absent in this species.

+The following table shows in detail the morphological characteristics of Achillea millefolium leaves.

 | Characteristic | Description |
 | --- | --- |